nemequ/munit/README.md

 See [the µnit web site](https://nemequ.github.io/munit).

-Addutionally, there is a heavily-commented [example.c](https://github.com/nemequ/munit/blob/master/example.c) in the repository.
+Additionally, there is a heavily-commented [example.c](https://github.com/nemequ/munit/blob/master/example.c) in the repository.